ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 Read one or multiple keys (random-access) at once.

 * Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x10 Request type (read request)]
-* Frame 1: 4-byte little-endian unsigned integer table number
+* Frame 1: 4-byte unsigned integer table number
 * Frame 2-n: Each frame contains an arbitrary byte sequence containing the key to be read

 None of the frames may be empty under any circumstances.
 Empty frames may lead to undefined behaviour.